Discover how to become a notary in Texas. This guide gives you actionable steps and advice to start your career.

 Step 2: Complete the Texas Notary Application

-• Where to Find It: You can download the notary application, Form 2301, directly from the Texas Secretary of State’s website.
+- Where to Find It: You can download the notary application directly from the Texas Secretary of State’s website.
 The form is straightforward and includes sections for your personal information, bond details, and acknowledgments.

-Once completed, submit Form 2301, along with your surety bond and applicable fees, to the Texas Secretary of State.
+Once completed, submit the form 2301, along with your surety bond and applicable fees, to the Texas Secretary of State.
 After your application is reviewed and approved, you’ll be on your way to becoming a licensed notary in Texas.

 Step 3: Pay the Filing Fee

-After completing your notary application, you’ll need to pay a $21 filing fee to submit your application to the Texas Secretary of State.
+After completing your notary application, you must pay a $21 filing fee to submit your application to the Texas Secretary of State.
 This fee is required to process your application and is non-refundable, even if your application is denied.

 There are several payment methods available for your convenience: